 Assets under administration (AUA) Assets administered by us, which are beneficially owned by clients, unless otherwise noted.
-Services provided in respect of assets under administration are of an administrative nature, including safekeeping, collecting investment income, settling purchase and sale transactions, and record keeping.
+Services provided in respect of assets noted.
+Services provided in respect or assets under administration are of an administrative nature, including safekeeping, collecting investment income, settling purchase and sale transactions, and record keeping.